saadkadhi/VBad/README.md

 All strings and indicated variables are encrypted (xored in fact) using a random key (different for each files).
 This key is stored into Document.Variables by the python program and then initialization (not the variable itself) is deleted from the VBA code.

-It makes decryption of the document harder because analysts has to get back this Document.Variable key using another VBA.
+It makes decryption of the code harder because analysts has to get back this Document.Variable key using another VBA or VBS.

-Moreover, this keys are deleted once the macro is triggered one time (as long as the file is open from a writable place).
+For more fun, this keys are deleted once the macro is triggered one time (as long as the file is open from a writable place).

 New storage methods and real encryption algorithms are to come.
 But, remember it's VBA, we do not have so many choices. :-).